sigasi/sigasi_insights/content/tech/preview.md

 * \[Verilog] Correctly parse `rand` in SystemVerilog checkers
 * Fixed error popup when contents of the Search View get out of date
 * \[VHDL] Fixed Attribute QuickFix for unspecified entity classes
+* Task (`TODO`, `FIXME`) markers are now removed when a file is unmapped
+* Added missing whitespace in documentation when comments span multiple lines
+* \[Verilog] Fixed name of virtual classes in documentation
+* Update open editors when library mapping changes
+* Update graphical diagrams when the theme changes
+* Fixed issue with invisble hierarchical edges in block diagram
+* \[VHDL] Fixed launching simulation in Modelsim/Riviera Pro, when an entity is set as toplevel
+* \[Verilog] Added support for empty default arguments in preprocessor macros

 # Update or install?